Ordsall, Greater Manchester: Regeneration project

 By the 1990s, Ordsall was one of the most deprived parts of Greater Manchester, with some of the highest crime rates.
 In April 1994, The Independent newspaper reported that the area had unemployment above 20% (around twice the national average) and that arson and car crime were a regular occurrence.
 In July 1992, a riot in the area saw local gangs fire gunshots at police and fire crews.
+A 100 million renovation project of the council estate at the site of the riot was completed in 2017, leading to the redevelopment of 672 homes alongside a shopping centre, hotel and GP surgery.

 Transport

 Ordsall Chord railway line became operational on 10 December 2017.
 This short railway line links Manchester Piccadilly and Manchester Oxford Road to Manchester Victoria, increasing capacity and reducing journey times into and through Manchester.
 It allows trains to run from Newcastle, Middlesbrough and Leeds direct to Manchester Airport without having to reverse at Manchester Piccadilly.

 Economy

 Despite its notorious past, Ordsall's location between Manchester city centre and Salford Quays has led to a regeneration boom.
 A study commissioned by insurers More Than, published in June 2007, revealed that Ordsall had become one of the United Kingdom's property hot spots, ranking 17th out of the 35 identified.
 The study rated areas by looking at homes occupied by young, affluent professionals.